voicegain/platform/ANNOUNCE.md

 * #rcj-351: submitting an offline SA session with stereo audio ended up with mono audio - this bug was introduced in release 1.42.0
 * #vgp-820: allow : in hint names - new weight property

-### Maintenance release 1.43.4 is scheduled for 9/30/2021 between 6:30pm and 10pm CST

-This release fixes the following issues:
-* Certain fields not saved on a transcription record due to NPE
-* Uploaded LM corpus files incorrectly reported as having wrong format/encoding
-* Edge Web Console now showing all Application Modes correctly

-### Maintenance release 1.43.3 is scheduled for 9/28/2021 between 8:00pm and 10pm CST

-This release fixes issues:
-* #rcj-349: Acoustic model setting in context is not used in offline transcribe

-For Transcribe App released fixes for the following:
-* Issue with navigating away from microphone capture which would break the recording
-* Not able to upgrade in a single step from monthly to annual and to a higher Plan
-* Computation of remaining days till usage reset
-* Minor issues in password entry for a new password
-* Several small UI issues